ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 **MyTested.AspNetCore.Mvc** is intended to be used in both open-source and commercial environments.
 To allow its use in as many situations as possible, **MyTested.AspNetCore.Mvc** is dual-licensed.
-You may choose to use **MyTested.AspNetCore.Mvc** under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+You may choose to use **MyTested.AspNetCore.Mvc** under either the `Apache License, Version 2.0`, or the `Microsoft Public License (Ms-PL)`.
 These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

 See the [LICENSE](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/master/LICENSE) for detailed information.